-Those of you who missed our previous articles about Angus and his work (see issues 67 and 74) will be interested to learn that the innovative architect was educated at Yale University and holds a master's degree from the Yale School of Architecture.
-After spending eight years developing low-cost buildings in Jamaica, he returned to his native Virginia. . . where he now practices passive solar architecture in the town of Orange.
+One inventor of solutions is architect Angus W. Macdonald.
+The innovative architect was educated at Yale University and holds a master's degree from the Yale School of Architecture.
+After spending eight years developing low-cost buildings in Jamaica, he returned to his native Virginia, where he now practices passive solar architecture in the town of Orange.

-Macdonald has developed a number of designs that apply low-cost building techniques to passive solar, earth-tempered homes... and he's agreed to relate, in a series of articles that will span at least six issues of MOTHER, much of what he's learned about planning and building such structures.
-We'll cover the complete process of home construction ... from site selection (in this article) all the way through excavation, drainage, building walls, insulating, waterproofing, and interior finishing ... and every installment will be written to help the builder who's on a tight budget.
+Macdonald has developed a number of designs that apply low-cost building techniques to earth-tempered and passive solar homes.
+He's agreed to relate much of what he's learned about planning and building such structures.
+We'll cover the complete process of home construction from site selection (in this article) all the way through excavation, drainage, building walls, insulating, waterproofing, and interior finishing, and every installment will be written to help the builder who's on a tight budget.

-By the end of the series, then, you should have the basic information necessary to put up your own energy-efficient home at a rock-bottom price.
-In fact, we'll illustrate the whole process with photos of the construction of a passive ive solar, earth-tempered home—described in the sidebar entitled "About the Sun Cottage Modular"— that qualifies for FHA or VA fi nancing ... and costs only $20 per square foot to build!
+By the end of the series you should have the basic information necessary to put up your own energy-efficient home at a rock-bottom price.
+In fact, we'll illustrate the whole process with photos of the construction of a passive solar, earth-tempered home design — Macdonald calls it the Sun Cottage Modular — that qualifies for FHA or VA financing and costs only $20 per square foot to build!

-To save money on excavation and insure adequate drainage, it's best to build earthtempered housing on sloping ground.
-However, the hillside in question need not be steep... in fact, too great a slope can prove ,to be a bigger problem than none at all.
-An 'ideal site (in my opinion) will have the floor level, at the back wall, about 4 feet below the existing grade, so try standing where the front of your future home might be and imagining the location of the rear of the building-to-be.
+To save money on excavation and insure adequate drainage, it's best to build earth-tempered housing on sloping ground.
+However, the hillside in question need not be steep.
+In fact, too great a slope can prove to be a bigger problem than none at all.
+In my opinion, an ideal site will have the floor level at the back wall, about 4 feet below the existing grade; try standing where the front of your future home might be and imagining the location of the rear of the building-to-be.